West Rainton: Coal mining

 Coal mining in the area is mentioned as early as the 12th century.
 In Whellan's 1894 Directory of County Durham some 1185 men and boys were employed in the Adventure, Alexandrina and Meadow pits sunk between 1817 and 1824.
 The coals produced were Londonderry Wallsend, Pittington Wallsend, and Londonderry Primrose, for household purposes, and the Hartley for steam purposes.
 The "Adventure" pit employed 389 people at its peak in 1940.
 Much of the newer housing in the village dates from the 1950s and was built to house the workforce for the pit as there was little other employment available locally.
 Although no "disasters", (i.e. pit accidents resulting in five or more deaths) were reported at Adventure, 23 lost their lives there.
 The pit was closed in 1978.

 Nearby, the Leamside line railway, now disused, is still in place.

 Local facilities

-A mile to the west can be found the remains of Finchale Priory sacked by Henry VIII during the dissolution of the Monasteries.
+A mile to the west can be found the remains of Finchale Priory, sacked by Henry VIII during the Dissolution of the Monasteries.

-To the south, in a wooded area is an area owned by the Moor House scouts group.
-It is a 15 acre site providing accommodation and adventure challenges and sleeps up to 38 youngsters.
+To the south, in a wooded area, is land owned by the Moor House scouts’ group.
+It is a 15 acre site providing accommodation and adventure challenges, and sleeps up to 38 youngsters.